storj/docs/code/Gerrit.md

 ## Advantages (and disadvantages) of Gerrit <a name="advantages"></a>

-Gerrit essentially requires that the commit you are submitting to the `main` branch is _exactly_ the commit being submitted to the `main` branch.
-Github only requires that the files changed are approved.
+Gerrit essentially requires that the commit you are submitting for review is _exactly_ the commit being submitted to the `main` branch, including the commit message and parent commit.
+By contrast, Github only requires that the files changed are approved.
 This means that any change that is submitted to the `main` branch via Gerrit must have a commit history that looks exactly like:

 * The commit for the change
 * The latest commit in the `main` branch